-Routes · Cloudflare Workers docs
+Routes

 *.workers.dev subdomain, such as

-my-subdomain.workers.dev, select the Workers icon on your account home, or Workers then Manage Workers on your zone's dashboard, and begin setup on the right side of the Workers dashboard under Your subdomain.
+my-subdomain.workers.dev, go to Account Home > Workers > Overview > Your subdomain.
 The

-name field in your Worker configuration is used as the secondary subdomain for the deployed script, (e.g.,
+name field in your Worker configuration is used as the secondary subdomain for the deployed script, (for example,

 my-worker.my-subdomain.workers.dev.).